Volunteer Awards

 Eric Flowerdew Volunteer Award

 The Eric Flowerdew Volunteer Award recognizes a volunteer who promotes an active living lifestyle that enhances residents’ quality of life through creative, cultural, physical or social pursuits, promotes traditional and non-traditional recreation activities, and enhances Langley’s community spirit.
+The award recipient receives a $1,000 monetary award to contribute to a recognized charity or society of their choice.

 John and Muriel Arnason Award

 The John and Muriel Arnason Award is presented to a volunteer couple or pair of individuals who advocate culture, learning and literacy, foster partnerships and cooperative efforts, and create the potential for long-term benefits to the Langley community.
+The award recipient receives a $1,000 monetary award to contribute to a recognized charity or society of their choice.

 Pete Swensson Outstanding Community Youth Award

 The Pete Swensson Outstanding Community Youth Award is awarded annually to a Langley student in grade 11 or 12, who is nominated by his or her school, to recognize athletic achievements, scholastic efforts, community involvement and personal qualities.
+The award recipient receives a $1,500 scholarship.

 About the awards